-By night I drank to excess seven days per week and often drove while intoxicated.
+By night I drank to excess seven days per week and often drove drunk.
 And don't get my started on the brain-melting hangovers I battled every morning for years!
 I lived on a steady diet of Tylenol and Alka-Seltzer just to get through the shaking and pain.

 Over time I managed to derail my career as a result of my drinking, ruined several relationships, destroyed my health, and ended up flat broke.

 I began drinking early in life as a way to cope with insecurity, anxiety, and boredom.

 Over the years my drinking escalated to the point where I was unable to stop on my own.
 I was living in Los Angeles at the time and trying to climb the corporate ladder to success (as I defined success at the time).
 I was stuck in a constant battle between my ambitions and my need to drink daily.